Choosing a Pre-School

 3rd birthday until they start school.
 This means

-Some three year olds may be entitled to 15
+Some 2 year olds may be entitled to up to 15 hours a

 Settling in your child